cloneacc0212/RetailExcelProject/README.md

 # Retail Excel Project
 This project aims to build an automated sales report that presents business leaders with key metrics and meaningful drill-down analysis.
-Please download  to experience full interactive features.
+Please download Excel Project.xlsx to experience full interactive features.
 ## Steps
 **1. Data Import:** Use SQL to retrieve data from the Azure database.